michaelemery/staticanalysis/src/alias/README.md

-# aliasing
+# alias
 Two expressions are aliasinged when they have the same non-primitive value; that is, they are references to the identical Java object in the heap.
-Errors may occur when an object is referenced, without consideration for mutations caused by an aliasing to the same object.
+Errors may occur when an object is referenced, without consideration for mutations caused by an alias to the same object.

 ## testing
 Test the effectiveness of static analysis tools in identifying unintentional mutations of objects that were intended to be unique.